couchbaselabs/couchbase-developer-kit/README.md

 # Couchbase Developer Kit

-Couchbase is a NoSQL database platform.
+Couchbase is a database platform.
 It has three main developer components:

 * Server – A distributed database server
 * Lite – An embedded database